 How to get approved for a mortgage in 6 steps or less

-There is nothing more exciting than seeing your mortgage application getting approved.
+As a prospective homeowner in Canada, you’re probably thinking about how to get approved for a mortgage.
 On the surface, the application and process seem self-explanatory and may even seem like it’s an application that you can do whenever you feel like it.
 While it doesn’t hurt to apply, taking the time to understand all the parts in the approval process can help you prepare for what banks and lenders expect from you.

 The mortgage approval process